Gary Ames, Licensed Psychologist

 Nothing is more complex than the brain.
 Neurons are firing trillions of times per second in your brain.
 There are many ways to describe what happens with biofeedback.

 More complex.
-When researchers use the Hearst exponent to look at changes in the stream of EEG before and after a batch of sessions they find greater complexity.
+When researchers use the Hurst exponent to look at changes in the stream of EEG before and after a batch of sessions they find greater complexity.
 Think of your symptoms as being ruts in the road.
 You keep falling into repeated patterns that are hard to escape.
 With greater complexity come more useful options.

 Flexible and Resilient.
 This is a concept from chaos theory.
 Think of carrying the ball down a football field.
 You want to find creative ways to move around obstacles.
 You want to maintain your balance even when grabbed.
 You want to move through your day fully capable without internal distractions.